Improve grass health the natural, organic way

-At Contender’s Tree & Lawn Specialist’s we utilize Naturesafe Organics as the brand of choice for our client.
-Naturesafe is an all natural organic fertilizer that has met the low levels of Phosphate required by the State of Michigan thus making it the preferred product to use even near lakes and streams.
-Naturesafe is also approved for use on Certified Organic Farms by the USDA so you will have the confidence in knowing we are doing it right.
+At Contender’s Tree & Lawn Specialists we utilize both Nature Safe Organics as well as biosolid blends for our clients.
+Nature Safe is an all natural organic fertilizer that has met the low levels of Phosphate required by the State of Michigan, thus making it the preferred product to use even near lakes and streams.
+Nature Safe is also approved for use on Certified Organic Farms by the USDA so you will have confidence in knowing we are doing it right.

 Many people are very interested in having organic fertilizers applied to their lawns and landscapes.
 But just what is meant by organic?
 And does everyone use the same definition?
 Unfortunately, not all lawn care services use the same definition when referring to organic fertilizers.